Renting a Car & Getting Around on Vieques

 Our Experience

 We rented from Maritza’s Car Rental.
 We had no problems with reservations, tires or returning the car & everything was fast and painless.
-We did have to get from the ferry to the car rental agency upon arrival — our hotelier picked us up at the ferry and drove us to get our rental car.
+Most places will pick up and drop off from plane/ferry with prior notice.

 The Jeep we rented was 4 years old and well-used, but adequate for our needs.
-We could have gotten a larger and/or newer vehicle, but I decided on a price point ($60 per day) and got what I could.
+We could have gotten a larger and/or newer vehicle, but I decided on a price point and got what I could.
 I thought Maritza’s service was fine and they even dropped us off at the ferry dock after we returned the car.
-We met some other people who rented from a different company and they got a cheaper rental price, but their SUV was even smaller and more beat up that ours!
-It didn’t rain while we were on Vieques, but if it had, they would have gotten wet since their rag top roof was damaged.
+We have also rented from Island Jeep/Coqui Car Rental, communication upfront was hard and the Jeep was in rough shape, but it was cheaper.

 Hints, Tips & Common Sense